efeslab/lapidary/README.md

 they end up attempting to use AVX instructions in gem5, causing a crash since gem5 does not recognize these instructions.

     Our temporary workaround was to run our experiments in a VM, as it is easy to specify which extensions to disable via the `-cpu` flag in QEMU, e.g.

 ```bash
 ... -cpu host,-avx2,-bmi1,-bmi2 ...
 ```

+Even this workaround

 2. As we generate a lot of checkpoints for our sampling methodology, Lapidary quickly occupies a lot of disk space (a few hundred GB is not uncommon).